grapeJUICE1/django-blog/readme.md

 <p align="center">A simple blog made with django </p>

 # Features
-Well there aren't a lot of features cause this is my first django application :) , but

 * admin can create post
 * user can see posts